 - 13 Postpartum Tips and Instructions to Heal Faster After Vaginal Birth

 So?
 Is labor easier with second baby?

-Given by these remarkable birth stories, the answers seems to be almost unanimous…
+Given these remarkable birth stories, the answers seem to be almost unanimous…

 Yes!
 For the most part, labor the second time around has quite a few advantages which make labor a bit more manageable.

 … all helped most moms experience easier labor with their second baby!